Member Price: £8.40

 Using 3D printers in schools

 3D design software

 Learning about 3D printing: an explanation of the process for students

 Each contains many references, links to YouTube and a range of websites and teacher notes that will help explain how the knowledge can be applied in designing and manufacturing outcomes.

-This resource is part of the Key Resources range.
-Key Resources have been developed to help teachers teaching students in years 7, 8 and 9 by providing a full set of lessons and support materials.
+This resource is an additional resource to the D&T Key Resources range of materials.
+Key resources have been developed to help teachers teaching students in years 7, 8 and 9 by providing a full set of lessons and support materials.